Levi García

-Levi Samuel García (born 20 November 1997) is a Trinidadian professional footballer who plays as a forward for Russian Premier League club Spartak Moscow and the Trinidad and Tobago national team.
+Levi Samuel García (born 20 November 1997) is a Trinidadian professional footballer who plays as a forward for Super League Greece club Panathinaikos on loan from Russian Premier League club Spartak Moscow, and the Trinidad and Tobago national team.

 García began his professional football career in 2013, at the age of 15, with T&TEC in his native Trinidad and Tobago.
 After one season with the Electricity Boys, he completed a free transfer to fellow TT Pro League club Central FC.
 However, prior to making his first-team debut for the Couva Sharks, Garcia signed with AZ Alkmaar of the Eredivisie in February 2015.
 After spending two years in Israel, García moved to AEK Athens in 2020.

-Considered one of the best footballers of the Greek league during his spell in Greece and able to play both as a winger and as a centre forward, García has been appraised for his muscle, his fitness, his dribbling, his tactical prowess and his exceptionally high jumping.
+A popular footballer of the Greek league during his time in Greece, García played both as a winger and as a centre forward.
+He has been praised for his muscle, his fitness, his dribbling, his tactical prowess and his high jumping.

 Early life

 García was born on 20 November 1997 in Santa Flora, Trinidad and Tobago to parents Carl and Judith, and comes from a football family consisting of three brothers (Daniel, Nathaniel, and Judah) who have represented different local clubs and two sisters (Carla and Adanna) who are also fans of the sport.
 In fact, the three brothers would play football in their backyard for hours when younger.

 In particular, García credits his early football influence to his eldest brother Daniel after he encouraged Levi to become a better player and rented a car or ordered a taxi to ensure that he attended youth training and matches.
 His cousin Isaiah Garcia is also a footballer.

 At the age of 14, García attended Shiva Boys' Hindu College in Penal, Trinidad and also enrolled in the youth program at former TT Pro League club T&TEC.
 However, after one season with the Electricity Boys, the club suspended its football operations citing financial difficulties.
 Over the next two years, Garcia played alternatively for Shiva Boys' Hindu College and local youth club Siparia Spurs.

 In 2012, playing as a striker, García led Shiva Boys to the Secondary Schools Football League (SSFL) South Zone title and qualified as one of four schools for the FA Trophy.
 During the competition, Garcia scored one goal in three appearances to help the Shiva Boys progress in the competition before falling to Central FC in the quarterfinals.